Latest

 Sunshine Gold

-Happy 2012~ It’s the third day of the new year, yet all I have been doing is catching up with the yesteryear.
+Happy 2012!
+It’s the third day of the new year, yet all I have been doing is catching up with the yesteryear.
 Watching movies, reading books, listening to music–all the things I missed while chalking away during the school year.
-I realize that I’ve been a slacker, that I have only written a total of seven posts in 2011, but.
+I realize that I’ve been a slacker: I have only written a total of seven posts in 2011, but.

 Jewelry passed down from moms and grandmas always feels so precious to me.
 They are reminders of love that I can carry with me wherever I go.
 I feel protected.
 Poised.

 It’s what made them so beautiful.
-If only I carry with me some of that beauty.
+If only I carry with me a sliver of that beauty.

 What are your favorite jewelry passed down from your mom, grandmas, grand-grandmas…?